Overview

 Itinerary

-Our Mixquic Dia de Muertos tour begins as we board a comfortable vehicle and set off for San Andrés Mixquic, a small, historic village located in the Tláhuac Delegation of Mexico City.
+Our Mixquic Dia de Muertos Tour begins as we board a vehicle and set off for San Andrés Mixquic, a small, historic village located in the Tláhuac Delegation of Mexico City.
 This village is renowned for its authentic and deeply rooted Dia de Muertos traditions, and it is here that we begin our exploration of one of the most important cultural celebrations in Mexico.

 Upon arrival, we will visit the historic center of San Andrés Mixquic, where the streets are adorned with colorful decorations, including marigolds, papel picado (cut-paper decorations), and candles.
 As we stroll through the decorated streets, your guide will share the origins of Dia de Muertos.
 You’ll learn that this celebration is rooted in Aztec culture, where the living would honor their loved ones with food, flowers, and prayers.
 The ancient Aztecs believed that death was not the end but part of a natural cycle, and their practices have influenced modern-day observance.